Carnegie Libraries of Missouri

 It is postmarked 1912.
 With a divided back, it could have been published as much as five years earlier.

-Shelbina Public Library gives us some of the best details in its Carnegie history.
+Shelbina Public Library gave us some of the best details in its Carnegie history.
 After a late 1916 grant, construction began the next year, despite the war, and the new building opened in 1918.
 I was amused to learn that W.O.L.
 Jewett donated '135 scintillating volumes of mining history.'

 The Library's addition came in 1988, and its lower level finished in 1992.